NGWPC/nwm-region-mgr/README.md

 ![Code Style: Ruff](https://img.shields.io/badge/code%20style-ruff-orange.svg)
 ![Linter: Ruff](https://img.shields.io/badge/linter-ruff-orange)

-`ngen-regionalization` is a Python package for identifying optimal model formulations and parameter values in **ungauged catchments**.
+`nwm_region_mgr` is a Python package for identifying optimal model formulations and parameter values in **ungauged catchments**.
 It leverages calibration data from gauged catchments to improve hydrologic modeling and forecasting skill across regions, playing a key role in the NextGen and NWM ecosystem.

 ## Key Features